HuwWeaver/Tappy-Plane/README.md

 Raylib required to compile code, download here: https://www.raylib.com

-Use Space Bar to jump the plan upwards.
+Use Space Bar to jump the plane upwards.